Sylvarant92/documentation/docs/Node Operators/configuration-variables.md

 ## DATABASE_BACKUP_URL

 If specified, the automatic database backup will pull from this URL rather than the main `DATABASE_URL`.
 It is recommended to set this value to a read replica if you have one to avoid excessive load on the main database.

+## DATABASE_BACKUP_DIR

+Configures the directory for saving the backup file, if it's to be different from default one located in the ROOT directory

 ## ETH_DISABLED